pointfreeco/swift-structured-queries/Sources/StructuredQueriesSQLiteCore/Documentation.docc/Articles/QueryCookbook.md

 This allows the query to serialize the associated rows into JSON, which are then deserialized into a `Row` type.
-To construct such a query you can use the ``StructuredQueriesCore/PrimaryKeyedTableDefinition/jsonGroupArray(distinct:order:filter:)`` property that is defined on the columns of primary keyed tables:
+To construct such a query you can use the ``StructuredQueriesCore/PrimaryKeyedTableDefinition/jsonGroupArray(distinct:order:filter:)`` property that is defined on the columns of primary-keyed tables:

 ```swift
 RemindersList